iotayo/aivivn-tone/README.md

 [<p align="center"><img width="510" src="https://i.imgur.com/67CCUEU.png"></p>]()

 The embedding layer and encoder are standard.
-The model consists of 3 decoders:
+The model consists of 3 decoders (each decoder has its own softmax prediction layer):
 - a left-to-right decoder
 - a right-to-left decoder
 - a combined decoder constructed by concatenating output LSTM states of two previous decoders